DEV Community

 The overall Netflix system consists of three main parts.

-• Client - A client is any device from which you play the video from Netflix.
+• Client — A client is any device from which you play Netflix videos.
 This consists of all the applications that interface with the Netflix servers.

-Netflix supports a lot of different devices including smart TV, Android, iOS platforms, gaming consoles, etc. All these apps are written using platform-specific code.
-Netflix web app is written using reactJS which was influenced by several factors some of which include startup speed, runtime performance, and modularity.
+Netflix supports many different devices, including smart TVs, Android and iOS platforms, gaming consoles, etc. All these apps are written using platform-specific code.
+The Netflix web app is written using reactJS, which was influenced by several factors, some of which include startup speed, runtime performance, and modularity.

 2. Backend Architecture

 Netflix is one of the major drivers of microservices architecture.
-Every component of their system is a collection of loosely coupled services collaborating.
-The microservice architecture enables the rapid, frequent and reliable delivery of large, complex applications.
+Every component of their system is a collection of loosely coupled services that collaborate.
+The microservice architecture enables the rapid, frequent, and reliable delivery of large, complex applications.
 The figure below is an overview of the backend architecture.

 backend